Jason2Brownlee/AlgorithmAfternoon/content/books/genetic_algorithm/chapter05.md

 3. **Crossover Point Distribution**: Modify your `one_point_crossover` function to record the crossover point used in each operation.
 Perform 1000 crossover operations on bitstrings of length 50, and plot a histogram of the crossover points.
 Discuss the distribution of crossover points.

-### Part 3: Building a Crossover-Only Hill Climber for OneMax
+### Exercise 3: Building a Crossover-Only Hill Climber for OneMax

 1. **Crossover-Only Hill Climber**: Implement a hill climber for the OneMax problem that uses only crossover to generate new solutions.
 The climber should maintain a population of bitstrings, select two parents in each iteration, perform one-point crossover, and replace the worst individual in the population with the best offspring if the offspring is better.